ProfSynapse/Toolset-Training/code/rtx3090_kto/INSTALL_FIXES.md

 ## Contact

 If you encounter issues with this setup, check:
+1. requirements.txt line 9 uses `--extra-index-url` (NOT `--index-url`)
-1. Python version (should be 3.10.x)
+2. Python version (should be 3.10.x)
-2. HuggingFace Hub version (must be 0.25.0)
+3. HuggingFace Hub version (must be 0.25.0)
+4. sentencepiece and protobuf are installed
-3. All packages installed with correct versions from requirements.txt
+5. All packages installed with correct versions from requirements.txt

-Last Updated: November 14, 2024
+Last Updated: November 14, 2025